shader-slang/spec/modules.md

 An \code{import} declaration names a module, and makes the public declarations in the named module visible to the current source unit.

-\begin{Note}
-An \code{import} declaration only applies to the scope of the current source unit, and does \emph{not} import the chosen module so that it is visible to other source units of the current module.
+Note: An \code{import} declaration only applies to the scope of the current source unit, and does \emph{not} import the chosen module so that it is visible to other source units of the current module.
-\end{Note}

 Implementations must use an implementation-specified method to resolve the name given in an \code{import} declaration to a module.
 Implementations may resolve an \code{import} declaration to a previously compiled module.